There’s no shortage of material on visiting Paris.

-Visiting the 10th Arrondisement’s Canal St. Martin will introduce you to a lesser known Parisan neighborhood that manages to be both tranquil and bustling.
+Visiting the 10th Arrondissement’s Canal St. Martin will introduce you to a lesser-known Parisian neighborhood that manages to be both tranquil and bustling.

 If you’re interested in seeing more Roman ruins, the border between the 5th and the 13th has the Arènes de Lutèce, near métro Monge.